phac-nml/gnali/docs/walkthrough.md

 ## Overview ##

-The purpose of this walkthrough will be to illustrate a simple, but complete example of using Neptune to locate discriminatory sequences.
-We will identity signature sequences within an artificial data set containing three inclusion sequences and three exclusion sequences.
-The output will be a list of signatures, sorted by score, for each inclusion target, and one consolidated signatures file, sorted by signature score, containing signatures from all inclusion targets.
+The purpose of this walkthrough will be to illustrate a simple, but complete example of using gNALI to find high-confidence loss-of-function variants of genes.

 ## Input Data ##